Hans Christoffel: Life

 In 1906, Christoffel renounced his Swiss citizenship and adopted Dutch nationality.
 After returning to Europe for health reasons, he married Adolphina Anna Maria Martha van Rijswijck, daughter of the former mayor of Antwerp, Jan van Rijswijck (1852–1906), in 1909; the marriage remained childless.
 In 1910, he returned to Java but resigned from his position at the end of the year and worked as a concession broker for several years.

 Despite his brutal methods, which drew public and military criticism, Hans Christoffel remained protected by his superiors and was honored for his military achievements.
 He was portrayed as a hero in the press but preferred not to comment publicly on his actions after his term of service.
 In 1930, he settled permanently in Antwerp.
 He had donated numerous objects to the local museum in 1922, which he had bought, stolen, or looted during his time in Southeast Asia.
 His collection is now housed in the Museum aan de Stroom in Antwerp.

-Under the influence of his wife, he turned to theosophy and pacifism and lived in Antwerp until his death in 1962.

 Orders and decorations

 Hans Christoffel's honors included the Knight of the Military Order of Wilhelm, 3rd class, and the Order of the Netherlands Lion.

-On 13 November 1909, he was awarded an honorary sabre.

-When he left the army, he was one of the most highly decorated officers in the Dutch colonial army.